tolluset/funnel-nextjs/README.md

 Example repository of how to keeps data in funnel steps when back/forwards.

-Control history by query params so keep data, can back/forward in funnel steps with kept data.
+Control history by query params so, remain data when back/forwards.

 You can find logics in [src/app/page.tsx](https://github.com/Tolluset/funnel-nextjs/blob/main/src/app/page.tsx).